George Wallace (American comedian): Career

 Upon graduating college, Wallace moved to New York City to pursue his childhood dream of being a comedian.
 Initially, success in comedy proved elusive and Wallace worked as a salesman for an advertising agency to pay the bills.

 Wallace's break came when one of his clients opened a comedy club.
 The club owner was amused by Wallace's natural humor and friendly demeanor and offered him the chance to perform stand-up comedy.
 In 1977, Wallace walked on stage for the first time, wearing a preacher's robe and calling himself The Right Reverend Dr. George Wallace.
 His routine was completely improvised.
 He stayed in New York City for several years, perfecting his craft and living with friend and fellow comedian Jerry Seinfeld.

 In 1978, Wallace moved to the West Coast, where he quickly became recognized as a talented young comedian.
 After one of his performances, producers from The Redd Foxx Show asked him to write for the popular series.
 However, after only one year of writing, Wallace returned to the stage.
 He became a regular at The Comedy Store in West Hollywood, California, which also featured artists including Richard Pryor, Rodney Dangerfield, Roseanne Barr, Jay Leno and Robin Williams.
 Wallace also took his comedy show on the road, opening for George Benson, Diana Ross, Donna Summer and Smokey Robinson, among others.

 Wallace was named the Best Male Standup Comedian during the 1995 American Comedy Awards.
 He has explained that his routines are inspired by everyday moments of life.
 His social commentary proved popular with radio audiences as well.
 Wallace was a regular on the Tom Joyner Morning Show before joining Isaac Hayes on a popular radio program on the former WRKS radio station in New York City.
 He also starred in his own HBO special and has appeared on many television shows, including The Tonight Show, The Oprah Winfrey Show and Late Night with David Letterman.

-On May 3, 2006, Wallace performed his most famous stand-up bit, which was a diatribe against the young generation's obsession with allowances with the oft-cited catchphrase of "Get Your Mess Right."
-While Wallace often jokes about the flippancy of modern youth culture (often citing the "dumb dumbs on their smart phones") this one joke in particular resonated with his audience, and he repeats it at every show.